saschatran/Covid19-Airtraffic-Correlation/README.md

 ### Data Integration
 This folder consists of all the scripts needed to integrate the schema.
 (P1)

-### Presentation
-This folder mainly consists of the presentation slides.

-### WorkingStation
-This folder consists of any drafts, code-snippets and so on that occured during the process of a milestone.
-(One could call it a junk folder, but who knows...)

 ## Guide

 1. You first need to download all the necessary datasets (total size ~14 GB).
 All necessary links can be found in the chapter **Dataset sources**.